Shivani-20/json-diff-cli/readme.md

 ## Features

-* Takes care of unicode, windows1252 characters, so the strings could be any language or represent a symbol
+* Takes care of unicode, windows1252 characters, so the strings could be in any language or represent a symbol
 * Takes care of long descriptive values or keys
 * Takes care of empty valued strings
 * Instead of dumping into some other file, it displays the differences on the console itself